CIBC-Internal/python/Doc/library/shutil.rst

    match one of the glob-style *patterns* provided.
 See the example below.

-.. function:: copytree(src, dst, symlinks=False, ignore=None, copy_function=copy2, ignore_dangling_symlinks=False)
+.. function:: copytree(src, dst, symlinks=False, ignore=None, \
+              copy_function=copy2, ignore_dangling_symlinks=False, \
+              dirs_exist_ok=False)

-   Recursively copy an entire directory tree rooted at *src*, returning the destination directory.
-The destination directory, named by *dst*, must not already exist; it will be created as well as missing parent directories.
-Permissions and times of directories are copied with :func:`copystat`, individual files are copied using :func:`shutil.copy2`.
+   Recursively copy an entire directory tree rooted at *src* to a directory named *dst* and return the destination directory. *dirs_exist_ok* dictates whether to raise an exception in case *dst* or any missing parent directory already exists.

+   Permissions and times of directories are copied with :func:`copystat`, individual files are copied using :func:`~shutil.copy2`.

    If *symlinks* is true, symbolic links in the source tree are represented as symbolic links in the new tree and the metadata of the original links will